FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 Starting with ArubaOS/Instant OS version 8.8 **BLE Wi-Fi Co-Existence** has been introduced to improve the overall WLAN and BLE receiver performance and to prevent inter-modulation by coordinating WLAN and BLE traffic and avoiding WLAN and BLE transmitting simultaneously.
 The feature is enabled by default.

 >***Note:***
->BLE Wi-Fi Co-Existence is only supported for the internal IoT radio.
+>BLE Wi-Fi Co-Existence is only supported on Aruba AP-5xx series for the internal Aruba IoT Gen2 radio.

 #### ***External***